CorySimon/pyIAST/docs/index.rst

 How do I implement a custom analytical model for my adsorption isotherm?
 ------------------------------------------------------------------------
-You may modify the `ModelIsotherm` class to fit any analytical equation of your choosing to your pure component adsorption isotherm data. pyIAST can then use this model fit to conduct IAST calculations.
+You may modify the `ModelIsotherm` class to fit any analytical equation of your choosing to your pure-component adsorption isotherm data. pyIAST can then use this model fit to conduct IAST calculations.
 In the code `src/isotherms.py`, you may implement a custom adsorption isotherm as follows: